 Dr. Hampton was awarded Emeritus Status by Penn State in 2014.
-She has published articles in The Journal of Negro History, and The International Review of African American Art, Studies in Art Education and Art Education.
+She has published articles in the Journal of Negro History, the International Review of African American Art, Studies in Art Education and Art Education.
 She was an exhibitor and member of the official U.S. delegation at the Second World Festival of Black and African Arts and Culture in Lagos, Nigeria.
 Dr. Hampton has participated in numerous visual arts and jewelry exhibitions throughout the United States.
-Citations and examples of her art work appear in The Arts We See by Lanier and Developing Artistic and Perceptual Awareness by Lindeman and Herberholz.
-She has received two Senior Fulbright Awards for the development of a research collaborative between Penn State, Kwame Nkrumah University in Ghana and Ilorin University in Nigeria and a lecture series has been named in her honor by the National Art Education Association.
-Dr. Hampton continues to supervise independent study courses and currently serves as a fellow in the Intergenerational Leadership Institute sponsored by the Penn State College of Agriculture, where she develops intergenerational arts and cultural programs.
+Citations and examples of her artwork appear in The Arts We See by Lanier and Developing Artistic and Perceptual Awareness by Lindeman and Herberholz.
+She has received two Senior Fulbright Awards for the development of a research collaborative between Penn State, Kwame Nkrumah University in Ghana and Ilorin University in Nigeria, and a lecture series has been named in her honor by the National Art Education Association.
+Dr. Hampton continues to supervise independent study courses and currently serves as a fellow in the Intergenerational Leadership Institute sponsored by the Penn State College of Agricultural Sciences, where she develops intergenerational arts and cultural programs.

 Honors + Awards

 African and African American Art History and the Development and Assessment of Arts and Integrative Arts Curricula, and Community Based Arts Programs.

 Art Studio specializations include: Drawing, Painting, Mixed Media, Fashion Design, and Jewelry.